 I am all for developing resilience in our children, but we need to be careful about how we teach and model this.

-With this in mind, I followed up with Maddie and asked her if she felt pressured to go back on the soccer field.
+With this in mind, I followed up with Maddie.
+I asked her if she felt pressured to go back on the soccer field.
 I told her that it would have been okay for her to sit out the rest of the game.
-I emphasized that we trusted her judgment to know how she was feeling and whether she was up to playing.
+And I emphasized that we trusted her judgment to know how she was feeling and whether she was up to playing.

 She said, “Dad, I wanted to go back into the game.
 I like to think of myself as tough, and I know how I’d feel if I didn’t go back in.”